logantodd/logantodd.github.io/README.md

-# abbyfluoroethane.github.io
+# abby's website

-A personal portfolio and blog site built with Jekyll, featuring a minimalist design and Last.fm integration.

-## Description

-This is my personal website hosted on GitHub Pages, showcasing my work in aerospace, rocketry, and engineering.
-The site includes a blog for technical posts and musings, a projects section highlighting my rocket propulsion and high-power rocketry work, and a live Last.fm widget showing what I'm currently listening to.
+This is my personal website hosted on GitHub Pages.
+The site includes a blog for musings, a projects section highlighting my rocketry work, and a live Last.fm widget showing what I'm currently listening to.

-Built with Jekyll for static site generation, the site features a clean, responsive design with a custom navigation system and integrated music tracking.

 ## Features